California Men's Colony

-California Men's Colony (CMC) is an American male-only state prison located northwest of the city of San Luis Obispo in San Luis Obispo County, California, along the central California coast approximately halfway between Los Angeles and San Francisco.
+California Men's Colony (CMC) is an American male-only state prison located northwest of the city of San Luis Obispo in unincorporated San Luis Obispo County, California, along the central California coast approximately halfway between Los Angeles and San Francisco.

 Facilities

 CMC has two separate facilities on its 356 acre: East and West.
-The minimum-security West facility includes Level I ("without a secure perimeter") housing and Level II ("with secure perimeter fences and armed coverage") open dormitories.
-The medium-security east facility has level III with individual cells, fenced perimeters and armed coverage, with housing divided into four quadrangles, as well as a licensed hospital and mental health delivery system.
+The minimum-security West facility includes Level I open dormitories.
+The medium-security east facility has level II and level III with individual cells, fenced perimeters and armed coverage, with housing divided into four quadrangles, as well as a licensed hospital and mental health delivery system.

 As of Fiscal Year 2006/2007, CMC had a total of 1,870 staff and an annual operating budget of $151 million.

 As of January 31, 2023, CMC had an inmate population of 3,254, or 85.3% of its design capacity.

 Programs

 CMC has been called a "country club" and "garden spot" among California prisons because of its wide variety of vocational, educational and psychological-treatment programs.
 Notable CMC programs include: